Diagnosing and Responding to Student Writing

 - Space or stagger deadlines so that you are not overwhelmed by drafts.
 If the thought of grading eighteen essays in two or three days is daunting, divide the class in half or into thirds and require different due dates for different groups.

 - Use peer groups.
-Ask students to meet outside of class (or virtually, on the Blackboard discussion board) to talk with one another about their papers.
+Ask students to meet outside of class (or virtually, on the Canvas discussion board) to talk with one another about their papers.
 Peer groups work best when you've modeled the critiquing process in class, and when you provide students with models or guidelines for critiquing.
 See our page on Collaborative Learning for a fuller discussion.

 - Ask for a Writing Assistant.
 The Writing Assistant reviews drafts of papers and makes extensive comments.
 Students benefit by having an additional reader; instructors benefit because they get better papers.
 If you'd like more information about using a Writing Assistant in your course, contact Nick Van Kley, Director of Student Writing Support.